Gamebook Tracker

 Special values:

 Press Record & Choose (or Enter).
-The choices are saved, and buttons appear for each destination.
+The choices are saved, and a button appears for each destination.
 Press the one you actually took.
-If a section has a very large number of choices the button area scrolls so all options remain reachable.
+If there are a lot of choices, the button area scrolls so you can always reach them.

-If a section has only one choice, the tracker auto-advances without asking.
+If a section has only one choice, the tracker moves forward automatically.

 Revisiting mapped sections

-When you return to a section that was already mapped in a previous run, the choice buttons appear immediately — no re-entry needed.
+When you return to a section that was already mapped in a previous playthrough, the choice buttons appear straight away — no need to type them in again.

 Undoing a step

-An Undo button appears below the current section during an active run.
-Each press removes the last step and returns you to the previous decision point — if several sections in a row had no branch (only one possible destination), they are all skipped in a single undo.
+An Undo button appears below your current section during an active playthrough.
+Each press removes the last step and takes you back to the previous decision point — if several sections in a row had no branch (only one possible destination), they're all skipped in a single undo.

-Each run has a limited number of undos based on your level:
+Each playthrough gets a limited number of undos based on your level:

 1 – 303